Mānuka honey: Economics

-Grading, counterfeit and adulteration
+Counterfeiting and adulteration

 As a result of the high premium paid for mānuka honey, an increasing number of products now labeled as such worldwide are adulterated or counterfeit.
 According to research by the Unique Mānuka Factor Honey Association (UMFHA), the main trade association of New Zealand mānuka honey producers (New Zealand being the main producer of mānuka honey in the world), while only 1,700 t of mānuka honey are produced in New Zealand every year, six times as much are marketed internationally as mānuka honey, of which 1,800 t are in the UK alone.

 In governmental agency tests in the UK between 2011 and 2013, a majority of mānuka-labeled honeys sampled lacked the non-peroxide anti-microbial activity of mānuka honey.
-Likewise, of 73 samples tested by UMFHA in Britain, China and Singapore in 2012–13, 43 tested negative.
+Likewise, of 73 samples tested by UMFHA in Britain, China, and Singapore in 2012–13, 43 tested negative.
 Separate UMFHA tests in Hong Kong found that 14 out of 56 mānuka honeys sampled had been adulterated with syrup.
 In 2013, the UK Food Standards Agency asked trading standards authorities to alert mānuka honey vendors to the need for legal compliance.

 The UMFHA trademarked a honey rating system called Unique Mānuka Factor, but there is a confusing range of competing rating systems for mānuka honeys.
-In one UK chain in 2013, two products were labeled "12+ active" and "30+ total activity" respectively for "naturally occurring peroxide activity", and another "active 12+" for "total phenol activity", yet none of the three were labeled for the strength of the non-peroxide antimicrobial activity specific to mānuka honey.
+In one UK chain in 2013, two products were labeled "12+ active" and "30+ total activity", respectively, for "naturally occurring peroxide activity", and another "active 12+" for "total phenol activity", yet none of the three was labeled for strength of the non-peroxide antimicrobial activity specific to mānuka honey.

-Criminal activity associated with production

-There have been increasing turf disputes between producers operating close to large mānuka tree clumps, and also cases reported of many hives being variously sabotaged, poisoned, or stolen.
+FDA warning letters

+Between 2022 and 2025, the US FDA issued warning letters to four manufacturers (including an Australian company) of mānuka honey products advertised as eye therapies, and one claiming anti-allergic properties.
+The FDA stated that these manufacturers were advertising unapproved drugs, making false health claims, and engaging in illegal interstate commerce of misbranded drugs.